theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # NSg/V  NSg/I+ NSg+       .
 >
 #
 > The terms of Senators and Representatives shall end   at    noon  on  the 3 d      day  of
-# D   NPl/V P  NPl      V/C NPl+            VX    NSg/V NSg/P NSg/V J/P D+  # NPr/J+ NPr P
+# D   NPl/V P  NPl      V/C NPl+            VX    NSg/V NSg/P NSg/V J/P D+  # NPr/J+ NPr🅪 P
 > January , of the years in      which such  terms  end    ; and the terms of their
 # NPr+    .
 P  D+  NPl+  NPr/J/P I/C+  NSg/I NPl/V+ NSg/V+ .
 V/C D   NPl/V P  D$+
 > successors shall then     begin  .